Nakulvadar/APC-Arbitrary-Precision-Calculator/README.md

-# APC-Arbitrary-Precision-Calculator
+APC-Arbitrary-Precision-Calculator

 A C-based Arbitrary Precision Calculator that performs addition, subtraction, multiplication, and division on large integers using doubly linked lists.

----

-## 📌 Project Overview
+📌 Project Overview

-**APC (Arbitrary Precision Calculator)** is a Data Structures based project developed in the C programming language.
-It is designed to perform arithmetic operations on very large numbers that exceed the size limits of standard data types such as `int`, `long`, and `long long`.
+APC (Arbitrary Precision Calculator) is a Data Structures based project developed in the C programming language.
+It is designed to perform arithmetic operations on very large numbers that exceed the size limits of standard data types such as int, long, and long long.

-Instead of using built-in numeric types, the calculator stores each digit of the number in a **doubly linked list**, enabling accurate and efficient computation for large integers.
+Instead of using built-in numeric types, the calculator stores each digit of the number in a doubly linked list, enabling accurate and efficient computation for large integers.

----

-## ✨ Features
+✨ Features

-- Supports **Addition, Subtraction, Multiplication, and Division**
+Supports Addition, Subtraction, Multiplication, and Division

-- Handles **very large integers**
+Handles very large integers

-- Implemented using **Doubly Linked Lists**
+Implemented using Doubly Linked Lists

-- Modular and structured programming
+Modular and structured programming

-- Dynamic Memory Allocation
+Dynamic Memory Allocation

-- Command-line based execution
+Command-line based execution

-- Accurate sign handling (+ / -)
+Accurate sign handling (+ / -)

----

-## 🛠️ Technologies Used
+🛠️ Technologies Used

-- Programming Language: **C**
+Programming Language: C

-- Data Structures: **Doubly Linked Lists**
+Data Structures: Doubly Linked Lists

-- Compiler: **GCC**
+Compiler: GCC

-- Platform: **Linux / Windows**
+Platform: Linux / Windows

----

-## 📂 Project Structure
+📂 Project Structure

 APC-Arbitrary-Precision-Calculator/
 │